Are Meal Kit Services Worth It in Canada?

 Typical Savings

 The introductory offers are genuinely good deals.
 Most services offer 50 to 60 percent off your first box, and some extend discounts for the first three or four weeks.
-If you treat meal kits as a short-term way to build your recipe repertoire — cook the meals, save the recipe cards, then cancel — you can get real value from the intro period without committing to the expensive regular pricing.
+The smart play: use the intro offer to learn new recipes, save the recipe cards, then cancel before regular pricing kicks in.
+You get a cooking education for a fraction of the normal cost.

 Pros